 - Laissez-faire can be thought of as no leadership at all.
 The leader sits back and lets the group do its own thing.
 In such circumstances a dominant character tends to fill the leadership void.

 Helping gifted and talented students to identify different leadership styles in others is a good starting point for any work you might do to promote leadership opportunities in school.
 You could deliver this during an after-school masterclass, as part of PHSE or tutor time (this would work well in vertical tutoring time, for example with able older students leading younger ones) or as part of an enterprise activity.
-There are plenty of ways to do this: for example, at your school you have teachers and senior managers who model leadership skills all the time, which pupils may analyse and compare.
+There are plenty of ways to do this: for example, at your school you have teachers and senior managers who model leadership skills all the time, which pupils may analyze and compare.

 If this is too close to home and makes for uncomfortable discussion, why not turn to TV examples?
-An obvious and engaging choice would be an episode of The Apprentice, where teams striving for a place in Sir Alan Sugar’s organisation compete against each other to demonstrate their skills as leaders.
-You can use the programme to help your students identify the different leadership styles, and to facilitate fruitful discussion about which styles were demonstrated by whom, and then which were most successful.
+An obvious and engaging choice would be an episode of The Apprentice, where teams striving for a place in Sir Alan Sugar’s organization compete against each other to demonstrate their skills as leaders.
+You can use the program to help your students identify the different leadership styles, and to facilitate fruitful discussion about which styles were demonstrated by whom, and then which were most successful.

 Other helpful resources to prompt discussion with your able students about what works can be found on the National College for School Leadership website (www.ncsl.org.uk) by accessing the Leadership Library.
 Create a log-on if you don’t already have one and follow the link to the 50-lessons pages; a series of short video clips are available, in which successful leaders from the world of business discuss their leadership styles in an engaging, witty and inspirational way.

 The next step is to get students to anticipate their own leadership styles.
-Ask them to reflect on occasions where they have been asked to organise younger pupils or complete a task that involved them working with a team of people to come up with a solution.
-They could consider how they have completed a project working in a group in class or even how they have successfully organised an event (such as the tutor group fundraising task).
+Ask them to reflect on occasions where they have been asked to organize younger pupils or complete a task that involved them working with a team of people to come up with a solution.
+They could consider how they have completed a project working in a group in class or even how they have successfully organized an event (such as the tutor group fundraising task).
 There are many quizzes on the internet that allow you to identify personal leadership styles; most are specifically aimed at adult employees but search carefully and you might find one worth using with pupils (try www.psychology.about.com/library/quiz/bl-leadershipquiz.htm).
 A report is provided but simply answering the questions will prompt discussion and comparison and you could easily link the answers to the different leadership styles outlined above.

-You might consider setting up a leadership task for your G&T group so they can have the opportunity to practise both being a leader and being led according to different styles.
+You might consider setting up a leadership task for your G&T group so they can have the opportunity to practice both being a leader and being led according to different styles.
 The task could be something quite simple and completed in a lunch hour.
 An example could be where teams compete to either build a bridge or tower from limited materials to see which can support the greatest weight.

 The important element is not the task itself, but giving pupils the opportunity to be a leader.
 (By selecting a leader from each team, you can prevent the usual dominant characters taking on this role.)
 Take the leaders to one side, away from the rest of the group, and brief them on the rules of the task.
 Perhaps try an experiment whereby each leader selects a card at random, which has a leadership style on it.
 The pupils then have to role-play that leadership style in their group.